Russian consumer price growth cooled as central bank turned hawkish

 Russia's annual inflation rate in 2022 was 11.9%, almost three times the government's official 4% target.
 The central bank forecasts inflation will be 5-7% this year, falling to 4% in 2024.

-(Reporting by Darya Korsunskaya; Writing by Jake Cordell; Editing by Sharon Singleton)
+(Reporting by Darya Korsunskaya; Writing by Jake Cordell; Editing by Sharon Singleton and Bernadette Baum)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.